Jonathan1144764/582-jon-project2-build/README.md

 # 582-jon-project2

+## Project description

+This project is meant as a tool for parks department employees to update the status of parks and events in order to communicate that information to the public.

+## Project functionality

+On the admin side, clients will be able to add new parks to the already-existing list of parks, update information about existing parks (facilities, possible closures), delete parks if parks are shut down, and add events to parks.

+On the user side, clients will be able to viewwhich parks are in their neighborhood, what kind of dacilities they could expect at that park, what event might be taking place now or in the future, and they would be able to bookmark those events to serve as reminders if an event interests them.

+## Project tests

+Test files are included to test the project's components.

 ## Project setup

 ```
 npm install
 ```

 ### Compiles and hot-reloads for development

 ```
 npm run serve
 ```

 ### Compiles and minifies for production

 ```
 npm run build
 ```

 ### Run your unit tests

 ```
 npm run test:unit
 ```

 ### Lints and fixes files

 ```
 npm run lint
 ```

 ### Customize configuration

 See [Configuration Reference](https://cli.vuejs.org/config/).